MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 ### Using lists to display data from the report dataset (simple repeaters)

-If you want to add a bulleted or numbered list to the report layout where data in each row comes from a dataitem from the report dataset, do as follows
+If you want to add a bulleted or numbered list to the report layout where data in each row comes from a dataitem from the report dataset, do as follows:

 1. Place the cursor on the place where you want the list to be displayed.